JDBLab/Pancreatic-beta-cell-regeneration-by-THR-123/README.md

 Acknowledgements
 -------------------
-1) Diabetes Research Institute Foundation (DRIF)
-2) R01 DK130846	Single-cell longitudinal analysis of regeneration in human pancreatic slices	University of Miami School of Medicine	Juan Dominguez-Bendala
-3) R01 DK130846	Single-cell longitudinal analysis of regeneration in human pancreatic slices	University of Miami School of Medicine	RICARDO L PASTORI
+R01 DK138210	BMP signaling and regenerative plasticity: Correlating dynamic scRNAseq and real-time anatomical remodeling in T1D pancreatic slices	University of Miami School of Medicine
-4) U01 DK120393	HIGH-RESOLUTION CHARACTERIZATION OF HUMAN DUCTAL PROGENITOR CELLS AND THEIR REGENERATION POTENTIAL	University of Miami School of Medicine	Juan Dominguez-Bendala
-5) U01 DK120393	HIGH-RESOLUTION CHARACTERIZATION OF HUMAN DUCTAL PROGENITOR CELLS AND THEIR REGENERATION POTENTIAL	University of Miami School of Medicine	RICARDO L PASTORI
+R01 DK130846  Single-cell longitudinal analysis of regeneration in human pancreatic slices U01DK120393   HIGH-RESOLUTION CHARACTERIZATION OF HUMAN DUCTAL PROGENITOR CELLS AND THEIR REGENERATION POTENTIAL ADA award 1-19-ICTS-078, and JDRF award 3-SRA-2024-1518-S-B

 If this was useful to you please dont forget to cite, star and fork this repository